beiatrix/beiatrix/src/config/projects/tutorMatchingForm.md

 ![Tutor Matching Form - Step 2](https://beiatrix.s3.us-west-1.amazonaws.com/projects/tutor-matching-form/tutor-matching-form-step-2.gif)

 In 2024, we launched an improved version of this calendar, rebuilt in FullCalendar.
-Rather than simply clicking a time to generate an availability block, the user now has the flexibility to click and drag to select ranges of availability.
+Rather than clicking a time to generate an availability block, the user now has the flexibility to click and drag to select ranges of availability.
 A progress bar displays how much required availability has been selected, along with a validation card to provide more context.

 ![Tutor Matching Form - Step 2 - v2](https://beiatrix.s3.us-west-1.amazonaws.com/projects/tutor-matching-form/tutor-matching-form-step-2-v2.gif)